Turbopause

-The turbopause, also known as the homopause, marks the altitude in an atmosphere below which turbulent mixing dominates.
+The turbopause, also called the homopause, marks the altitude in an atmosphere below which turbulent mixing dominates.
 Mathematically, it is defined as the point where the coefficient of Eddy diffusion is equal to the coefficient of molecular diffusion.
 The region below the turbopause is known as the homosphere, where the atmosphere is well mixed for chemical species which have long mean residence times.
 Highly reactive chemicals tend to have variable concentration throughout the atmosphere, while unreactive species have more homogeneous concentrations.
 The region above the turbopause is the heterosphere, where molecular diffusion dominates and the chemical composition of the atmosphere varies according to chemical species and their atomic weight.